develephant/coronium-core-docs/docs-src/docs/server/updates.md

 If your Coronium Core install was setup with HTTPS/SSL support, you will need to update the Webmin API host to work over HTTPS/SSL as well.

+!!! important
+    If you've performed this step in a previous update, you __do not__ need to do it again, unless you are having problems accessing your Webmin.

 Log in as the __coronium__ user, and from the command line, run the following, using your secure domain name:

 ```